Our ultimate guide to reuse, recycle, repair

 It’s always really frustrating to throw packaging into a general waste bin after a picnic or when you’re eating on the go in town.
 Taking your recyclable items home with you is easier if you have a bag-for-life handy.

-Rinsing is really important
+Rinsing is important

-Rinsing and even washing up your recyclable food packaging if necessary, is super important as it prevents contamination and makes the recycling process easier and less energy intensive.
+Rinsing and even washing up your recyclable food packaging, if necessary, is super important as it prevents contamination and makes the recycling process easier and less energy intensive.
 If cardboard is soiled with grease or food, don’t put it in the recycling.

 Don’t put combined material items in recycling